VanAndelInstitute/aws-cptac-sync/README.md

 serverless deploy --verbose
 ```

+#### On First Deployment

+There are a few things not deployed due to security or due to difficulty in configuration the first time

+##### Configure your Cognito Role Mappings

 Once deployment is done, replace the RoleMappings IdentityProvider key with the resource ids that were deployed

 1. Open cognito-identity-pool.yml